tudurom/dotfiles/zsh/README.md

 zsh
 ===

 My shell of choice.
-Complete with syntax highlighting and completions.
+Nothing much to say about it.